 Mary died in 1954 at the age of 93.
 Her remains were placed into eternal repose in New Hope Cemetery, and rest beside those of her twin.

-They resided in Washington Township and had one daughter, Mary A. Barr.
+They were farmers and resided in Washington Township and had one daughter, Mary "Augusta" Handel.

 They all are named in J. Hope Sutor's 1905 book Past and Present of the City of Zanesville and Muskingum County, Ohio.

-In 1928, when named in the Zanesville Signal obituary of her brother Charles, Cinda resided in Zanesville.
-Her address in 1941 was 1237 Market Street, Zanesville.
+In 1928, when named in the Zanesville Signal obituary of her brother Charles, Cidna resided in Zanesville.

 ~ More ~